PhilippineTechCommunity/phtechcommunity/wp-content/plugins/super-socializer/readme.txt

 8. **Social Commenting**: Disqus Commenting selected

 == Changelog ==
+= 7.10.5 =
+* [Bugfix] Social Account Linking was not working in some cases after updating to version 7.10
+* [Improvement] Improved "More" share icons popup for mobile devices
+* [Improvement] Improved admin UI for mobile devices
+* [Improvement] Upgraded version of official Facebook SDK being used throughout the plugin
+* [Improvement] Link to language codes at plugin options page was broken

 = 7.10.4 =
 * [Bugfix] Some social media follow icons were appearing broken in a few cases
 * [Bugfix] Initial share count was appearing as 0 at webpages in some cases